College is starting to feel like too much...

 Growing up, I was always academically successful, and put in little effort while still getting A's.
 This all changed when I got to college.
 While I started off on the honor's list, my grades quickly dropped, and I struggled to even complete all of my assignments.
 My brain started forgetting important things, like even showing up for my tests.
 This was all so foreign to me, and I didn't know how to fix it.
 And then it started to feel unfixable.

-Counseling helps you feel less stress about college.
+Counseling helps you feel less stress about college - even when you're on the fence about it.

 Sometimes, just having someone listen is helpful.
 Depending on your needs, we can work on building coping skills, identifying thoughts and emotions you experience, and really dig in to what is underneath your stress.